-Touro College Code of Conduct
+Touro University Code of Conduct

 Students are expected to behave in a manner that is harmonious with and supportive of the activities and functions of an educational institution.
-The following types of actions are considered violations of the Touro College Code of Conduct and will result in disciplinary sanction:
+The following types of actions are considered violations of the Touro University Code of Conduct and will result in disciplinary sanction:

 - Tampering with or misusing fire-fighting equipment and/or safety equipment (such as alarm-boxes and extinguishers);